 Islands such as Sal and Boavista have a range of water sports activity centre's.
 There are more water sports centre's operating along the main tourist areas such as Santa Maria on the island of Sal and Estoril Beach on the island of Boavista.
 Sal Island and Boavista Island will have about 80% (estimated and excludes sports fishing) of the current water sports activity centre's throughout Cape Verde, mainly because they are the main tourist destinations in Cape Verde.
 Most will have a full range of equipment for different levels of skill and ability and sizes, or you may want to be bring your own equipment.
 There are preferred places to dive, kite or windsurf on the islands, check them out on Trip Advisor and contact operators for more information.

-for on this website or searching online, it would be best for you to contact your hotel or accommodation where you will be staying, as they
+looking for on this website or searching online, it would be best for you to contact your hotel or accommodation where you will be

 For those looking at having a great experience please also consider the languages spoken by staff members at any water sports centre and whether they cater more for speakers of one language than others e.g. if it is a Chinese Dive Centre they may cater in the main for tourist from China and the staff may not spend a lot of time talking or explaining things to youin your native tongue when out on a dive, or you may want to ask about making other arrangements or if there is a more suitable group, or look for another dive school.
 Check out reviews on forums and websites as well as Trip Advisor.